sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-00.md

 1. Frontend issues:
    - If frontend doesn't fully start, navigate to `/frontend/src/environments/environment.ts` and update `apiUrl: 'https://localhost:63279/'`
    - Frontend will restart
+   - In CodeSpaces, if frontend displays the spinning icon when starting up, double-check you have made port `ChatAPI (63280)` public.
+Then restart the front end.
 1. Connecting to backend running CodeSpaces

    - If you cannot get the front end to connect to the backend service when running in Codespaces try the following